chinchay/Molecular/README.md

-# Moleculas
+# Molecular

-This is a simple molecular dynamics code to visualize simple samples time evolution, not intended for production, but for educational purposes.
+This molecular dynamics code allow user to test interactively different potentials, including those based on Machine Learning.
+The code provides a graphical interface to move atoms around and can serve as a lab to validate the extent of the potential under test.